CCP Develops AI Weapons, Ignoring Global RisksCCP Develops AI Weapons, Ignoring Global Risks

 Destabilization

-AI weapons are already redefining warfare, the experts agreed.
-But the consequences are much broader.
+AI weapons are already redefining warfare, but the experts who spoke to The Epoch Times agreed that the consequences will be much broader.
 The technology is making the world increasingly volatile, Thayer said.

-On the most rudimentary level, AI-powered weapon targeting will likely make it much easier to shoot down intercontinental ballistic missiles, detect and destroy submarines, and shoot down long-range bombers.
-That could neutralize the U.S. nuclear triad capabilities, allowing adversaries to “escalate beyond the nuclear level” with impunity, he suggested.
+At the most rudimentary level, AI-powered weapon targeting will likely make it much easier to shoot down intercontinental ballistic missiles, detect and destroy submarines, and shoot down long-range bombers.
+That could neutralize the U.S. nuclear triad capabilities, allowing adversaries to “escalate beyond the nuclear level” with impunity, he said.

 “AI would affect each of those components, which we developed and understood during the Cold War as being absolutely essential for a stable nuclear deterrent relationship,” he said.

-“AI is greatly affecting the battlefield, but it’s not yet determinative,” he said.
+“AI is greatly affecting the battlefield, but it’s not yet determinative.”

-If AI capabilities reach “the effect of nuclear war without using nuclear weapons,” that would sit the world on a powder keg, he said.
+If AI capabilities were to reach “the effect of nuclear war without using nuclear weapons,” it would sit the world on a powder keg, he said.

-“If that’s possible, and it’s quite likely that it is possible, then that’s an extremely dangerous situation and incredibly destabilizing situation because it compels somebody who’s on the receiving end of an attack to go first, not to endure the attack, but to aggress.”
+“If that’s possible, and it’s quite likely that it is possible, then that’s an extremely dangerous and destabilizing situation, because it compels somebody who’s on the receiving end of an attack to go first—not to endure the attack, but to aggress.”

-The concern is not just about killer robots or drones but also various unconventional AI weapons.
-An AI, for example, could be developed to find vulnerabilities in critical infrastructure such as the electric grid or water supply systems.
+Killer robots and drones are not the only cause for concern; various unconventional AI weapons could be developed, such as one to find vulnerabilities in critical infrastructure including the electric grid or water supply systems.

-Controlling the proliferation of such technologies appears particularly daunting.
-AI is just a piece of software.
+Controlling the proliferation of such technologies is a daunting task, given that AI itself is just a piece of software.
 Even the largest models fit on a regular hard drive and can run on a small server farm.
 Simple but increasingly lethal AI weapons, such as killer drones, can be shipped in parts without raising alarm.

 “Both vertical and horizontal proliferation incentives are enormous, and it’s easily done,” Thayer said.